-Be open minded and establish an open line of communication because they trust your opinion and your knowledgeable information will help bring light to their confusing world of questions and your guidance will help them make better choices.
+Keep an open mind and establish an open line of communication because they trust your opinion and your knowledgeable information will bring light to their confusing world of questions and your guidance will help them make better choices.

 Rules and Limits

-House rules and limits are upheld and should be implemented in a way that allows your teens to develop and maintain their own beliefs and opinions.
+House rules and limits are upheld and implemented in a way that allows your teens to develop and maintain their own beliefs and opinions.

 Safety rules on the other hand should be firmly implemented and should not be negotiable.
 Tyge is expected to be home by 12 am on the weekend nights that he is allowed to go out.
 As you allow them progressive independence, discuss set boundaries and insist that they should abide by it.

-Agreed upon punishments should be implemented to teach them accountability and should not leave them with physical or emotional injury.
+Implement greed upon punishments to teach them accountability and should not leave them with physical or emotional injury.